Orange County Sheriff’s Department Deputy Sheriffs Torture 19 Year Old Man And Attempt To Destroy Incident Video

 In his police report the Deputy stated: “He finally stopped, but would not put his

 hands up so that I could see he was unarmed.”
 This statement also was not true.
 The video shows that the young man turned-around as ordered, and put his hands up behind his head.

 When the second Deputy arrived at the scene and shoved the young man on top of the hood of the patrol car, the young man told the second Deputy that he knew his fifth amendment rights.
-The second Deputy’s response was the torturing and threatening of the innocent young man: “Your fifth amendment; I’ll tell you what your f**king amendment is; jail asshole.”
+The second Deputy’s response was: “Your fifth amendment; I’ll tell you what your f**king amendment is; jail asshole.”

-While the second began jacking-up the young man’s handcuffed hands up his back, the first Deputy torturing and threatening him by pulling his thumb backwards; causing excruciating pain.
+While the second began jacking-up the young man’s handcuffed hands up his back, the first Deputy tortured him by pulling his thumb backwards; causing excruciating pain.
 When the young man screamed-out in pain about his thumb, the second Deputy stated: “Come on, Cry some more you fucking baby”, and “I thought you were a f**king… I thought you were a f**king tough guy.”